 After walking 922kms through Spain on the Camino del Norte and the Camino Primitivo I discovered a new style of travel: the slow tourism movement.
 Just like the slow-food movement it’s all about shifting your perspective on what travel is all about, achieved by slowing down.
 Flitting from place to place might make you feel like you’ve achieved the most out of your time away from home.
 But!
 Does it leave you feeling more fulfilled, more connected?

 This spurred me on to think about how the tourism industry affects the environment and well, here we are!
-So far I’ve discussed the subject of greenwashing and identifying ‘eco-friendly’ tour, hotel and travel agents , discovering how tourism affects the Great Barrier Reef in an interview with Citizen’s of the Great Barrier Reef and the all important question: What is Responsible Tourism? and there’s plenty more where that came from like…
+So far I’ve discussed the subject of greenwashing and identifying ‘eco-friendly’ tour, hotel and travel agents .
+From there I discovered how tourism affects the Great Barrier Reef in an interview with Citizen’s of the Great Barrier Reef.
+And ask the all important question: What is Responsible Tourism? and there’s plenty more where that came from like…

-If you’re keen to book an ethical adventure, why not check out these countries who have banned plastic bags, learn how we can bring reconciliation to Australia’s First Nation people, discover how to look for an ethical retreat abroad and if you’re needing some inspiration, you can find my top fav ethical bloggers here.
+If you’re keen to book an ethical adventure, why not check out these countries who have banned plastic bags?You could also learn how we can bring reconciliation to Australia’s First Nation people,.
+Or discover how to look for an ethical retreat abroad!
+Lastly, if you’re needing some inspiration, you can find my top favourite ethical bloggers here.

 After turning my focus inward, I started to learn more about minimalism which lead me to try Project 333.
 It wasn’t easy and after a month I felt it necessary to come clean about a few aspects of the challenge, I did a final wrap up about the whole experience too if you wanted to give it a try.